 - Wall Street based firm was underwriter for Capucino’s, the top performing IPO of all LBOs in 1990 according to the Securities Dealer Digest.

 - The firm which was a leading underwriter of IPOs for startup and early stage companies was liquidated due to a net capital deficiency on January 15, 1991, the day before the first Gulf War broke out.
 Even though Mr. Markowski voluntarily left the brokerage industry in 1992, he was subsequently barred from affiliating with a broker dealer in 1995.
 More about the firm and the circumstances surrounding Mr. Markowski’s bar are available.
+The bar did not prohibit Mr. Markowski from being an analyst or a publisher of financial information.

 1984-1989: D.H.
 Blair, Sr. Vice President & Investment Banker